Ian Moody, Product Manager at Columbia Metals, discusses the offshore applications of the NIBRON alloy and how this is produced.

 The NIBRON SPECIAL® is your flagship alloy range – could you go into a bit more detail regarding this?

-In terms of its chemistry, it can be classed as an enhanced cupronickel, from the nickel-aluminium-bronze family.
-It’s primarily copper, with about 14.5% nickel, and then small additions of manganese, aluminium and iron which raise the strength levels way above what you get with a normal or standard 90/10 or 70/30 cupronickel.
+In terms of its chemistry, it can be classed as enhanced cupronickel, from the nickel-aluminum-bronze family.
+It’s primarily copper, with about 14.5% nickel, and then small additions of manganese, aluminum, and iron which raise the strength levels way above what you get with a normal or standard 90/10 or 70/30 cupronickel.